The language around student loans gets confusing fast, but some of the most perplexing terms have to do with income-driven repayment plans.

 If one or more of the following points describe you, you might be better off choosing IBR vs. ICR:

 - You have direct federal loans.

 - You don’t have any Parent PLUS loans.

 - You can demonstrate financial hardship.

-You should also note that IBR forgives loans for “new borrowers” after 20 years.
-But if you took your loans out before July 1, 2014, you’ll have to wait 25 years for loan forgiveness.
+It’s also important to note that IBR forgives loans after 20 years for newer borrowers who took out their loans on or after July 1, 2014.
+If you took out your loans after this date, you’ll have to wait 25 years for loan forgiveness.

 What’s unique about Income-Contingent Repayment?

 Income-Contingent Repayment has a few important differences from Income-Based Repayment.
 Here’s what you need to know:

 1. No financial hardship requirement